isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2020-02-28-Response-Speech-by-Senior-Minister-of-State-for-Law-Edwin-Tong-at-the-Committee-of-Supply-Debate-2020-(Ministry of Law).md

 </ol>

 <ol start="32">
-</li>First, we have just launched the revamped Applicant Portal for civil legal aid, and new features will be included over the next few weeks.</li>
+<li>First, we have just launched the revamped Applicant Portal for civil legal aid, and new features will be included over the next few weeks.</li>
 </ol>
 <ol start="a">
 a.
 When completed, this portal will –